mamintatarin/jsfx_mrma/README.md

 ### Input gain
 This button sets the amount of input gain (before the waveshaper).
 The input signal is not the same as your sound before the plugin: it goes through some EQ first.
 ### Output gain
 This button sets the amount of output gain (after the waveshaper).
 Again, it's applied to a waveshaped signal with some fixed EQ + tune EQ that you can control.
+Be careful with that since there is no hardclipper at the end of the plugin - you should control clipping by looking at the output indicator.
 ### Tune
 Here we have three sliders to control some low, mid and high character.